 by R.A.
 Rowell

 For digital collectibles enthusiasts like myself, Mintable.app is a godsend.
 It allows you not only the ability to display and interact with crypto collectibles you already own, but also an easy way to mint your own!
-Previously, you had to know how to code NFTs (non fungible tokens) and deploy them yourself.
+Previously, you had to know how to code NFTs (non fungible tokens) along with smart contracts and deploy them yourself.
 Mintable gives you a way to do all that easily without you having to code anything.
-You can even create Tokens in bulk, drastically cutting down on the transaction fees (know on Ethereum as gas) usually related to minting.
+You can even create your own Non-Fungible Tokens in bulk, drastically cutting down on the transaction fees (know on Ethereum as gas) usually related to minting.
 The fee is only $1 a piece, and currently you can bulk up to 40 tokens at a time.

-The Jetcoin partnership is just one high-profile example of what Mintable is setting out to do.
+The Jetcoin partnership is just one high-profile example of what Mintable is setting out to do with their token creation platform.
 Now, any content creator can create their own tokens, either as a way to raise funds, create unique collectibles, or both.
 Of course, digital artists can use this platform to easily deploy their crypto art.
 Game developers can now more easily mint and deploy in-game items, too.

-Mintable is going to be a revolutionary force in digital collectibles, making it easier than ever to create crypto collectibles for the world to enjoy.
+Mintable is going to be a revolutionary force in crypto collectibles, making it easier than ever to create NFTs for the world to enjoy.
 Certainly, we will see many more partnerships with Mintable to help bring the platform more exposure.
-But at the end of the day, Mintable is a platform that will change the landscape of digital marketing forever.
+With a growing, bullish market for blockchain collectibles, there’s going to be plenty of demand for what this platform offers.
+Imagine memorabilia for sports and entertainment being bought and sold from your phone, which is what teams, bands, and media companies are now able to do for a fairly low cost.
+At the end of the day, Mintable is a platform that will change the landscape of digital marketing forever.